Client: Cremorne Properties

 From the design brief, Cremorne Properties sought to achieve the best possible indoor environment for SEEK and its people, with access to natural light, fresh air, ventilated spaces and self-controlled systems.

-They expected to achieve a 5-star Green Star rating for its new home; instead, Built overdelivered a contemporary, 6-star Green Star office building.
+The company expected to achieve a 5-star Green Star rating for SEEK’s new home; instead, Built overdelivered a contemporary, 6-star Green Star office building.

 The project also achieved a 90% recycling rate during the build and today boasts a range of sustainability and wellness features, such as extensive end-of-trip facilities for workers.